cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/problem-set-1.md

 2^x = 13
 $$

-2. Solve for x in each of the epressions using any calculators or tools at your disposal (e.g. Desmos, Wolfram, etc.).
+2. Solve for $x$ in each of the expressions using any calculators or tools at your disposal (e.g. Desmos, Wolfram, etc.).
 Write a sentence or two on the strategy you used to solve each problem.

 $$
 log_3(5x) + x = 7